node-apn/node-apn/README.md

 **Important:** In a development environment you must set `gateway` to `gateway.sandbox.push.apple.com`.

 ### Sending a notification
-To send a notification first create a `Device` object.
-Pass it the device token as either a hexadecimal string, or alternatively as a `Buffer` object containing the token in binary form.
+To send a notification first create a notification object and set parameters.

-	var myDevice = new apns.Device(token);

-Next, create a notification object and set parameters.
 See the [payload documentation][pl] for more details.

 	var note = new apns.Notification();